UCCSCS3300/rails-rspec-tutorial/README.md

 # Testing Rails with RSpec

 Beginners introduction to testing Ruby On Rails application with RSpec and Capybara.
+**Prior to using this tutorial make sure rspec is installed.**

 ## Your first spec